 “We can provide Kosovar businesses with facts and figures on how much solar potential exists, how much it would cost to install, what the payback period is, and what the risk on investment is,” says Michael Blair, Program Manager for USAID KESS.
 “We can then connect these businesses with developers and banks who see the investments as less risky when presented with these detailed assessments.”

-By the end of this work, we estimate that the businesses and households KESS assessed will be able to install approximately 100 megawatts of solar capacity—equal to annually powering 24,000 Kosovar households and reducing greenhouse gases by 135,000 metric tons of carbon dioxide equivalent.
+At the end of this work, we estimate that the businesses and households KESS assessed will be able to install approximately 10 MW of installed small-scale solar capacity, reducing greenhouse gases by an estimated 12,000 metric tons of carbon dioxide.
+This is equal to powering 2,400 Kosovo households for a year.
 By showing how drones, software, and analysis can pay dividends in bringing renewables to market, KESS is ushering in a new tool in the fight against climate change.